 Mossel Bay: Safe swimming beaches, plenty to do

-An old-fashioned seaside resort, marks the start of the route.
+An old-fashioned seaside resort marks the start of the route.
 It is one of the only two places to try one of the country’s biggest thrills: cage diving with great white sharks.
-Mossel bay is also famed for having a golf course where ‘you can see the sea from every tee.’
-There is plenty to do in the area – visit the Dias Museum Complex houses the 500 year old Post Office Tree, hike the world-renowned Oystercatcher Hiking Trail for an unforgettable experience, cruise the Seal Island, view the Big 5 game in malaria free environment, Botlierskop and a lot more.
+Mossel Bay is also famed for having a golf course where ‘you can see the sea from every tee.’
+There is plenty to do in the area, here are some best places to visit in Mossel Bay – visit the Dias Museum Complex houses the 500-year-old Post Office Tree, hike the world-renowned Oystercatcher Hiking Trail for an unforgettable experience, cruise the Seal Island, view the Big 5 game in the malaria-free environment, Botlierskop and a lot more.

 George: Top golfing destination

 Slightly north-east of Mossel Bay is George, the largest of the Garden Route towns, also considered the industrial and business hub of the Southern Cape Region.
-Its main draw however is the fact that three of South Africa’s best golf courses are found here, including the peerless Fancourt Golf Estate – an 18-hole champion course designed by South African golfing legend Gary Player.
-For the more active traveller, there are many hiking and mountain biking trails, while canoeing down the Kaaimans river is a great opportunity to get close to nature, and abseiling down the river gorge is pure adrenaline.
+Its main draw, however, is the fact that three of South Africa’s best golf courses are found here, including the peerless Fancourt Golf Estate – an 18-hole champion course designed by South African golfing legend Gary Player.
+For the more active traveler, best places to visit in George are the hiking and mountain biking trails, while canoeing down the Kaaimans river is a great opportunity to get close to nature, and abseiling down the river gorge is pure adrenaline.

-5 star hotel accommodation in the heart of the Franschhoek valley, complemented by the well-known Monneaux Restaurant and a number of luxurious guest services on offer in which to indulge and enjoy.
-Situated on the outskirts of the Franschhoek Village, just 1km from the main town, it is an ideal base from which to indulge your tastes for fine wines and world class cuisine.
+5-star hotel accommodation in the heart of the Franschhoek valley, complemented by the well-known Monneaux Restaurant and a number of luxurious guest services on offer in which to indulge and enjoy.
+Situated on the outskirts of the Franschhoek Village, just 1km from the main town, it is an ideal base from which to indulge your tastes in fine wines and world-class cuisine.

 All rooms are fitted with a flat-screen TV.
 You will find a kettle in the room.
 Each room is equipped with a private bathroom fitted with a bathtub.
 For your comfort, you will find bathrobes, slippers and free toiletries.